arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 # Description

-The geodata command gathers and fuses geographic data.
+The geodata command gathers and joins geographic data.
 The geodata subcommand uses directives that are documented in the DIRECTIVES section below.

 In general geodata is used to acquire geographic information at a location or along a specified path.
 This information includes ground elevation, vegetation characteristics, weather, census, building, and transportation data.
 The specific data sets and their origins are described in the DATASETS section below.